Touring the Battlefield

 Monterey Pass Battlefield Driving Tour:

-The Monterey Pass Battlefield has several Civil War Wayside Exhibits
+The Monterey Pass Battlefield Park has several additional Civil War wayside

 located at the Fountaindale Fire Department, Hawley Memorial Presbyterian

-Park, Pen Mar Washington County Park and Leitersburg.
+Church, Pen Mar Washington County Park and Leitersburg.
 MD.
-Touring the

 battlefield takes about two to two and a half hours, and covers 20 miles